 You might also be able to save money by comparing your bills and seeing if you can find a cheaper supplier for utilities like gas, electricity and water.

 There are so many providers that it can be daunting to choose.
-But there are comparison websites you can use to you find the best deal.
+But there are comparison websites you can use to find the best deal.

 The energy regulator Ofgem has a list of accredited sites that comply with the industry code of practice.